 Note: If Require is selected, client authentication fails when Use password cache is enabled and no password is cached, or a cached password is no longer valid.
 If you want to use password caching and also require public key (or any alternate) authentication method, you need to use Allow initially.
 After users have logged in with their passwords, you can reset the value to Require.
 However, you will need to return this value to Allow whenever new passwords need to be cached, either because new users are logging in or passwords have expired.

 - Save your settings (File > Save Settings).

 - Confirm that the client is configured to attempt public key authentication first (for public key and credential authentication), and also supports Keyboard Interactive and/or Password authentication.
 (This is the default for Reflection for Secure IT clients.)

 - Connect to the server.

 The first time the client user connects to the server, the server displays a password prompt.
-When the user enters his or her Windows credentials the connection is made and these credentials are saved to the credential cache.
+When the user enters his or her Windows credentials the connection is made and these credentials are saved to the password cache.
 The client user now has access to domain resources that require Windows credentials.
 The user can make subsequent connections without entering the Windows password.
 When the password expires, the user is prompted for a new password and the cache is updated.